 In addition to these basic reading skills the teaching of phonics is a key focus at Hetton Lyons for our developing readers and writers.
 We ensure that all children in our Foundation Stage, year 1 and year 2 classes are taught phonic skills through a daily 20 minute discrete phonic lesson.
+Our phonics lessons are based on the Letters and Sounds Programme.
 This develops the child's ability to tackle unknown words within a text by blending the phonemes (sounds) within the word.
 These phonic skills also enable a child to work out the phonemes they will need to use when they are writing words.

 The phonic lessons are structured to ensure that children are first able to identify letters and to say the sound those letters make.
 Once children are confident with saying the single letter sounds and blending them to create words, they then start to learn the common digraphs (where two letters go together to create a new phoneme such as sh), trigraphs (where three letters create a new phoneme such as igh) and spelling patterns that we use within the English language.

 At Hetton Lyons, the key objectives in our phonic, reading and writing lessons are that children are taught to:

 - love books and enjoy listening to stories, poems and rhymes